top of page

 Cell Phones:

 If you would like to bring your cell phone to Arkansas, we will provide an envelope for you on Monday when we check in, and your phone will be placed in our phone box.
-We do not plan to pass out cell phones except maybe one time during the week.
+We do not plan to pass out cell phones during this trip.
 You are welcome to use Monty's phone at any time during the trip to call your parents if you need to.
 We're not trying to keep you from your parents...just trying to help us all be engaged in the trip and not on our phones all the time.
 We're also working with students who - unless there is a special circumstance - do not have a phone of their own and probably never have had one.

 Other Electronic Devices:

-The following things are not allowed on this trip: earbuds, iPads/tablets, video gaming devices, televisions, blenders, refrigerators, hot water heaters, drones, droids, electric lawnmowers, Teslas, vacuum cleaners, computers.
+The following things are not allowed on this trip: earbuds/airpods, iPads/tablets, video gaming devices, televisions, blenders, refrigerators, hot water heaters, drones, droids, electric lawnmowers, air compressors smaller than 12ft x 8 ft, vacuum cleaners, computers.

 Other things not to bring: